 According to the Company's Articles of Association (the "Articles of Association"), all directors of the Company are subject to retirement by rotation at least once every three years and are eligible for re-election at annual general meetings of the Company.
-Any new director appointed by the Board to fill a casual vacancy shall submit himself/herself for re-election by shareholders at the first general meeting and any new director appointed by the Board as an addition to the Board shall submit himself/herself for re-election by shareholders at the next following annual general meeting.
+Any new director appointed by the Board to fill a casual vacancy or as an addition to the Board shall submit himself/herself for re-election by shareholders at the first annual general meeting of the Company after his/her appointment.

-Pursuant to the above provisions in the Articles of Association, Mr. Wang Ta-Hsing and Mr. Lam Wai Hon, Ambrose shall retire by rotation at the forthcoming 2022 annual general meeting of the Company (the "2022 AGM").
+Pursuant to the above provisions in the Articles of Association, Dr. Lam Wai Yan and Mr. Thaddeus Thomas Beczak shall retire by rotation at the forthcoming 2023 annual general meeting of the Company (the "2023 AGM").
 The Company's circular, sent together with this annual report, contains detailed information of such retiring directors as required by the Listing Rules.